Foundations of regular variation on topological spaces: Spaces of sequences

 Another example, showing that (iii) is essential in $\ell_2$, is given in \cite[Proposition~3.2]{MR4745556}.
-It follows from Proposition~3.3 therein that in order to ensure regular variation in $\ell_2$ (equivalently, in any separable Hilbert space), condition (i) can be combined with the relative compactness assumption on $g(t)\Prob{t^{-1}\xi\in \cdot}$.
+It follows from Proposition~3.3 therein that, to ensure regular variation in $\ell_2$ (equivalently, in any separable Hilbert space), condition (i) can be combined with a relative compactness assumption on $g(t)\Prob{t^{-1}\xi\in \cdot}$.